zaibazhar/advanceSCSS/SCSS.md

   color: black;
 }
 ```
-Notice how only the last property (`color`) is different.
-As we define more types of animals, the amount of repeated style properties keeps growing.
+Notice how only the last property (`color`) is different, the rest is the same.
+As we define more types of animals, the amount of repeated style properties in the CSS output keeps growing.
 This is in contrast to how selector extension would solve the same problem:
 ```scss
 .animal {
     background: gray;